DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

 As a teacher with QTS:

 * you'll receive a package of [support for early career teachers](/support-for-early-career-teachers), including a reduced timetable
-* you'll be paid more on the qualified teacher pay range
+* you'll be on the qualified teacher pay range and receive a higher salary than teachers without QTS

 You can also get other academic awards through teacher training such as a [postgraduate certificate in education (PGCE)](/what-is-a-pgce) or Bachelor of Education (BEd).